drahosj/308labs/lab-06/report.md

 ## Command Line Printer Program
 cli-printer was implemented, with full support for all required and optional arguments.
 It does not have an interactive mode.
 Usage information can be printed with -u, and full help is available with -h.
+Note that the short option flag -s was used for -description, rather than -d (which is taken by --driver).

 # Building, Running, and Testing
 ## Building